aaron-goshine/command-line-lesson-01/README.md

 It has evolved since then through a remarkably circuitous path through many major software companies and universities.

-Because unix was design for experts by experts it comes with a wide range of built in tools and commands, It's one of the preferred OS among developer.
+Because unix was design for experts by experts it comes with a wide range of built in tools and commands, and today it still remains one of the preferred Operating system among developer.

-Unix is pretty much the same, regardless of whether you're using it on OSX, FreeBSD, or Linux, or even on tiny embedded system or on a giant super computer.
+Unix is pretty much the same, regardless of whether you're using it on Mac OSX, FreeBSD, or Linux, or even on tiny embedded system or on a giant super computer.

 ### Why use the command line

 Why would a person want to type in a bunch of unix commands when you can just use the mouse?
-After all, OSX has one of the best user interfaces out there, so what what would compel you as a Mac user to use the unix command line.
+After all, OSX has one of the best user interfaces out there, so what would compel you as a Mac user to use the unix command line for your development work.
-Thats a very tough sell but you can boil it down to speed, efficiency and power.
+That my friends, is a very hard sell but you can boil it down to speed, efficiency and power.

-Lying underneath the OSX interfaces is powerful Unix system, ready to leap into action at a moment's notices all you have to do is ask, and one one the best way to ask is with simple command line instruction.
+Lying underneath the mac OSX interfaces is a powerful Unix system, ready to leap into action at a moment's notices all you have to do is ask, and one of the best ways to ask is via command line instructions.

-### Some of the most common commands you will use
+### Some of the most common commands you will use are list bellow

 ##### File system navigation